CiscoDevNet/opendaylight-setup/README.md

 Start with a Linux host or VM with git and java installed (at a minimum - ideally mininet, openconnect, pip, pyang etc. too, depending on what features you plan to test).
 Installation Instructions:

+0. Setup your local environment with script:

+  bin/setup-env

 1. Clone this repo:

   git clone https://github.com/kevinxw/opendaylight-setup.git ODL